Start with the songs.

 After introducing a doha, ask students to share a time when the lesson applied to their own life.
 Personal connection is the strongest form of retention.
 Even a 6-year-old will have a story for "I said something I wished I hadn't."

-A 2–3 minute Sing Along video before a Hindi or value education class settles the room and introduces the session's theme through melody.
-Children who have sung the doha are already engaged before the lesson begins.
+A 2–3 minute Little Kabir Song before a Hindi or value education class settles the room and introduces the session's theme through melody.
+Children who have sung the idea are already engaged before the lesson begins.

 Give students a situation — someone being bullied, someone procrastinating, someone being rude — and ask: which Kabir doha fits this moment?
 What would Kabir say?
 This builds both analytical thinking and moral reasoning.